 The Bankruptcy Process: What You Need to do After You File: Step 2

 Upon filing your bankruptcy petition, you must attend a 341 Meeting of Creditors.
 This meeting will take place roughly 30 days after filing.
 At this 341 hearing, the Trustee assigned to your case will ask you questions concerning your bankruptcy.
 Creditors whom you owe also have the right to attend and ask questions.
 Questions that you might have about the 341 hearing can be answered best by an experienced Arizona Bankruptcy Law Attorney.
-They can tell you from experience what happens exactly at these hearings and how to be prepared for the meeting.
+They can tell you from experience what happens exactly at these hearings and how to prepare for the meeting.

 Between the time you file for bankruptcy protection and this Meeting of Creditors at Bankruptcy Court, (if you have not already), you will need to provide tax returns and 90 days of paycheck stubs (counting back from the date you filed).